willsowerbutts/gogoboot/README.md

 Before executing the ROM, softrom compares it to what is already running.
 If it matches, softrom does NOT reboot the machine.

-The `tftp` command will retrieve a file from a TFTP server.
+The `tftpget` (or `tftp`) command will download a file from a TFTP server, and `tftpput` will upload a file to a TFPT server.
 The syntax is:

+    tftpget 1.2.3.4 sourcefile diskfile
-    tftp 1.2.3.4 sourcefile destfile
+    tftpput 1.2.3.4 sourcefile destfile

 Where `1.2.3.4` is the TFTP server IP address, `sourcefile` is the filename on the TFTP server, and `destfile` is the target filename on the local disk.

-You can also run `set tftp_server 1.2.3.4` to set the tftp_server environment variable, then you can omit this, and optionally also the destination filename, from the command line (ie `tftp somefile` will work, using the same filename for the source and destination).
+You can also run `set tftp_server 1.2.3.4` to set the `tftp_server` environment variable.
+Thereafter you can omit the server IP, and optionally also the destination filename, from the command line (ie `tftp somefile` will work, using the same filename for the source and destination).

 If you put a text file on the FAT partition starting with `#!script` then this is treated as a batch file.
 If you have a file in the root of the